kyma-project/cli/README.md

 ## Available Commands

-- `version`: Shows the kyma cluster version and the kymactl version.
-The kymactl version is set at compile time passing it to the go linker as a flag:
+- `version`: Shows the kyma cluster version and the Kyma CLI version.
+The Kyma CLI version is set at compile time passing it to the go linker as a flag:

     ```bash
     go build -o ./bin/kyma -ldflags “-X github.com/kyma-incubator/kymactl/pkg/kymactl/cmd.Version=1.5.0” ./cmd/kymactl.go